Last updated on December 1st, 2020 at 05:34 am

 Think of your home as a whole, the sum of every one of the parts.
 When you break it down, your room is just linked together by stairways and hallways.
 To create a unity sense, everything needs to start working together.
 Use a common:

-Great Examples of exterior Harmony, calmness, and Balance are Japanese rock gardens. get inspired and add minimalistic thinking in your interior as well.
+Great Examples of exterior Harmony, calmness, and Balance are Japanese rock gardens.
+They think a lot about different principles of design.
+Get inspired and add minimalistic thinking in your interior as well.

 How Do You Incorporate Harmony And Unity In Your Overall Design?